Nijman84/strava-stats-msrvc/README.md

 ## Troubleshooting

+- **Scheduler can’t see your files or Docker**
+  On macOS/Windows, share your repo path in **Docker Desktop → Settings → Resources → File Sharing**.
+  Then run: `make schedule-doctor`

 - **Stale reads in DuckDB**
   DuckDB uses **snapshot isolation** per connection.
 After `make flow`, you might not see updates on an already-open connection until you `COMMIT` or **reconnect**.